porrasZach/SW_Blog/README.md

+*This is the original development repository for this project.
+The Heroku-hosted repo is located at https://github.com/zachPorras/mos-eisley-hosted *

 # Mos Eisley Archives

 This project is a full-stack web application built upon a Flask back-end operating alongside a PostgreSQL database, with a React-Redux front-end styled primarily with Material-UI.